© Getty Images

 OculusVR

-- Eventually Luckey dropped out of college to focus on his side project full time.
-OculusVR raised US$2.4 million on Kickstarter and was bought for $2 billion in 2014.
-(Business Insider) (The Balance SMB) See also: How much do tech companies really know about your children?
+- Eventually, Luckey dropped out of college to focus on his side project full time.
+OculusVR raised US$2.4 million on Kickstarter and was bought for $2 billion in 2014 by Meta.
+(Business Insider) (The Balance SMB) See also: Earn money doing what you love

 © Getty Images